Research Export Controls Procedure

 Purpose

-Australia has in place export control laws to regulate the export of Defence and strategic goods, technology and software from Australia to a place outside Australia.
+Australia has in place export control laws to regulate dealings with Defence and strategic goods, technology and software.

 Federation University recognises that non-compliance with these laws can attract significant criminal penalties for individuals breaching the laws and provides training and information to promote compliance for researchers who may be affected by these laws.